5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/OS Compatibility Patch (XOSI)/README.md

 - **Maximum Value**

-  For a single system, you can set the operating system parameter to the maximum value allowed by DSDT.
-For example, if the maximum value of DSDT is `Windows 2018`, then set `Arg0 == "Windows 2018"`.
+  For a single Windows installation, you can set the operating system parameter to the maximum value allowed by the DSDT.
+For example, if the maximum value of the DSDT is `Windows 2018`, then set `Arg0 == "Windows 2018"`.
 Usually `Arg0 == "Windows 2013"` above will unlock the system limit for the part.

   **Note**: **OS Patches** are not recommended for single systems.

 - **Matching values**.

-  For dual system, the set OS parameters should be the same as the Windows system version.
+  For dual boot system, the set OS parameters should be the same as the Windows system version.
 For example, if the Windows system is win7, set Arg0 == "Windows 2009".

 ## Caution

-Some machines use `Method` with a name similar to `_OSI` (e.g. `OSID` for `dell`), when it is located in `_SB` (less than 4 characters) and appears in full path, its binary data is the same as `_OSI`, resulting in renaming by the operating system (`_OSI to XOSI`) with the renaming error.
-In this case, you need to rename it to something else (e.g. `OSID to XSID`) before `_OSI to XOSI` to avoid the error.
+Some machines use `Methods` (indicted by underscores `_`) with similar names to `_OSI` (e.g. some Dell machines use `_OSID`, some ThinkPads ues `_OSIF`).
+If these methods contain the letters "OSI" and are located in `_SB`, they will accidentally be renamed to `XOSI`by the binary rename part of the XOSI patch as well, which causes ACPI Errors in Windows.
+So therefore, you need to rename methods like "OSID and "OSIF" to something else (e.g. `OSID to XSID`) prior to applying the `_OSI to XOSI` rename to avoid ACPI errors.
+In other words, in the `config.plist`, renames like `OSID to XSID` or `OSIF to XSIF` have to be listed before `_OSI to XOSI`.

 ## Appendix: Origin of OS Patches